lpkerr/simpleapp/README.md

 # simpleapp

-This the simple app project.
+This the simple app project.This is a revision on 1/6/2013.